 ICOA serves as a bridge into the community, assisting visiting writers and their families in meeting the challenges of a new environment.

-ICOA is a project of the Center for Transformative Action, a non-profit organization affiliated with Cornell University, and works in partnership with Cornell, Ithaca College, and Wells College.
-ICOA is a member of the International Network of Cities of Refuge, joining people around the world advocating for freedom of expression.
+ICOA is a project of the Center for Transformative Action, a 501 (c) 3 non-profit organization affiliated with Cornell University, and works in partnership with Cornell, Ithaca College, and Wells College.
+ICOA is a member of the International Cities of Refuge Network, joining people around the world advocating for freedom of expression.

 ICOA’s resident writers are assisted in meeting their daily expenses while in Ithaca, including housing, furnishings, transportation, translators’ fees, legal expenses, and performance and publication of new work, through contributions to ICOA from individuals, foundations, and corporations.To find out more about ICOA, please email us at: ICOABOARD@GMAIL.com.